Tra1n84/compact-lawn-mower-card/README.md

 * **Status Display:**
 Status text & icons with optional battery level and mowing progress
 * **Powerful UI Editor:**
 A user-friendly UI editor for all your card settings - no YAML required.
-Define additional entities, camera settings, map parameters, mower model or the mower view colors etc.
+Define additional entities, camera settings, map parameters, mower models or the mower view colors
 * **Localization:**
 Comes with English and German translation - ready to be extended with more languages